schafer14/brain/Areas/Productivity/Building a Second Brain.md

 The purpose of knowledge is sharing.
 As people develop their second brains, they shift from obligation tasks to service.
 This is because they feel they have their information under control and are less overwhelmed by the quantity of information they consume and make things perfect before they start sharing.
 If you have good information then you can share that and help out your friends and families.
 Knowledge is the only resource that gets more valuable the more there is.

-There is no reason not to use your knowledge to start sharing today. **Finding your voice and speaking your truth is a radical act of self-worth.**
+There is no reason not to use your knowledge to start sharing today. <mark style="background: #D2B3FFA6;">**Finding your voice and speaking your truth is a radical act of self-worth.**</mark>

 There is no single way to build a Second Brain, so get started and change things as you go along.
 Feel free to discard any parts that aren’t serving you.
 Here are some ways to get started: